chadillac/MoshPit.js/README.md

 ##Show me some demos
 ###What do these demos do?

+*note: all of these demos do the same thing, but they all do it in diffent ways using various javascript implementations.*

+*note: make sure you resize your browser and flip panels around to see how they cope.*

 1. adjust to screen size changes without `@media` queries <sub>1</sub>
 2. modifies view styles to deal with conflicts <sub>2</sub>
 3. let's you apply an alternative view state on large screens <sub>3</sub>